 - If the auth URL is a partial URL (for example, /wps/j_security_check), then it is appended to the root of the Server value.

-For example, if the server value is http://myserver.com/mycontextroot and the auth URL is /wps/j_security_check, then the URL used will be http://myserver.com/wps/j_security_check.
+For example, if the server value is http://myserver.com/mycontextroot and the auth URL is /wps/j_security_check, then the URL used is http://myserver.com/wps/j_security_check.

 Portal Form is a more advanced version of J2EE-FORM.
 The auth URL is set to a slightly different location.
 This auth URL generates both an LTPA token for authentication and a JSession cookie for session data.
-Portal form should be used to communicate with portlets, because J2EE-FORM does not provide the session cookie.
+Portal form is used to communicate with portlets because J2EE-FORM does not provide the session cookie.
 Use J2EE-FORM to communicate with servlets hosted on Portal and WebSphere servers.
-TAM Form and Site Minder Form (advanced)
+Tivoli Access Manager Form and Site Minder Form (advanced)